Brian Fargo will launch blockchain currency for alternative digital game store

 “I think this could be a paradigm shift for the industry,” Fargo said.
 “It could be a game changer.”

 Robot Cache is creating a new cryptocurrency dubbed Iron, and it will be available for purchase through an initial coin offering (ICO).
 You can buy a game from Robot Cache using your credit card if you want.
-But if you want to resell that game after you’ve finished playing it, you receive the payment in Iron.
+But if you want to resell that game after you’ve finished playing it — something you can’t do on traditional digital stores such as Steam — you receive the payment in Iron.
 You can keep that Iron to buy games or cash it out for real money.

 When you resell your game, 25 percent of the proceeds go to you.
-5 percent goes to Robot Cache.
+Five percent goes to Robot Cache.
 And 70 percent of the resale price goes to the developer or publisher.
 That gives developers and publishers the ability to make money on used games for the first time, and the cut that they take is the same as the cut they would get on other platforms such as Steam.
 Resale pricing will be set by developers and publishers.

 It’s a risky bet, but Fargo said he became interested in making a change for game developers and publishers.
 He is retiring from his game studio, InXile Entertainment, soon after he completes the next Wasteland game in 2019.